Venthe/gitea-helm-chart/docs/ha-setup.md

 - One should evaluate upfront whether a HA-deployment is required as switching between HA/non-HA comes with some effort
 - If your Gitea instance is of medium to large size, a HA setup is recommended as both load handling and storage scaling can be handled in a more robust way

+A general comment about chart dependencies and external services:
+Instead of relying on many Gitea-specific components bootstrapped by this helm chart, it is often better to rely on an external, (managed) instances of in-memory databases, storage providers, etc..
+Many cloud providers offer such services, at least for databases or in-memory databases.
+They might cost a bit more than using a self-hosted k8s variant but are usually easier to maintain and scale, if needed.
+Also they can be centrally managed and are not linked to the Gitea helm chart or namespace.
+Consider using external services before you start off with your Gitea HA setup.

-The helm chart tries to help as much as possible by implementing smart conditionals if `replicaCount` is set to a value > 1.
+The helm chart tries to help as much as possible to simplify the provisioning of a HA-ready Gitea instance by implementing smart conditionals if `replicaCount` is set to a value > 1.
 Nevertheless, we cannot guarantee for every possible combination of dependencies to work together perfectly with different Gitea versions.
 Also the HA setup is still early days and not battle-tested yet.
 It is *highly recommended* to have a test environment aside on which to test possible changes/upgrades before applying these to a production installation.